Nonlinearly dispersive KP equations with new compacton solutions

-The travelling wave solutions of the $K_N(m,n)$ equation for any dimension $N\geq1$ are determined by a fourth-order ODE for $U$.
+Travelling wave solutions of the $K_N(m,n)$ equation in any dimension $N\geq1$ are determined by a fourth-order ODE for $U$.
 The ODE is straightforward to integrate twice, which yields a reduction to a second-order ODE for $U$.
 This reduced ODE can be expressed as a forced nonlinear oscillator for $V=U^n$ with two integration constants.
 There are two cases in which further integration is possible.
 Firstly, when one of the constants is zero such that the ODE is translation invariant, a quadrature can be obtained for $U$.
-In the special case $m=n$, the second-order ODE becomes a linear oscillator for $V=U^n$ when $\nu =s |\mu|^2$.
-This leads to a complete integration giving the explicit solution for $U$.
+Secondly, when $m=n$, the reduced ODE in the case $\nu =\s |\mu|^2$ becomes linear, which leads to a complete integration giving the explicit solution for $U$.
 The integrations can be carried out in a simple way by use of a symmetry multi-reduction method \cite{AncGan2020} applied to the set of translation symmetries that characterize travelling waves in $N$ dimensions.
 The method directly yields all conservation laws of the $K_N(m,n)$ equation that are invariant under these symmetries, including any special cases for $m,n$ in which additional invariant conservation laws are admitted.
 Invariance turns out to imply that each conservation law reduces for $u=U(\xi)$ to a first integral of the travelling wave ODE, from which the ODE is reduced to quadrature through combining the first integrals.

-The main goals in this paper will be to determine systematically which travelling wave solutions are compactons and to examine the kinematic features of these compactons.
+The main goals in this paper are to find systematically the compacton solutions of the $K_N(m,n)$ equation and to examine their kinematic features.